harrystech/dynosaur/README.md

 An auto-scaling engine for Heroku web dynos using pluggable API connections.
 The first API is Google Analytics Live, which uses the number of active users on the site to decide how many dynos to run.
+There is also a New Relic plugin that uses the requests per minute.

 ## Companion Rails App